EventCalc – FAQs

 The Countdown page has to keep track hours, minutes and seconds while the Birthday Calculator only cares about days.
 Any portion of a day to the Birthday Calculator is counted as a whole day.

 So, if the Half Birthday Calculator says that a date is 10 days away, the countdown clock is going to show you 9 days plus some hours/minutes/seconds.
-Only at the stroke of midnight will the two agree on the number of days – but only for a second.
-Actually, we aren’t that sure about the last sentence – we haven’t tested it.
-If you know what it does, let us know.
+In theory, at the stroke of midnight the two agree on the number of days – but only for a second.
+(We have not actually seen this – if you know what it does, let us know).

 If half a year is 182.5 days what happens to the .5 part?

-It would be really complicated to calculate your actual age down to the second (or even hour) because of several factors:
+It would be really challenging and complicated to calculate your actual age down to the second (or even hour) because of several factors:

-• Was daylight savings time or some other offset in effect when you were born?
-The dates that these offsets are introduced change relatively often and are not at all consistent around the world.
-Some years they skip them altogether.
+- Was daylight savings time or some other offset in effect when you were born?
+The dates that these offsets are introduced change occasionally and are not consistent around the world.
+Some years, countries and states skip them altogether.
 This makes it very complicated.

-• How many leap-seconds have been added or subtracted since you were born?
+- How many leap-seconds have there been since you were born?
 They add or subtract seconds every now and then (there is no set schedule) based on astronomical observations.
-There is no good way to keep track of these extra seconds.!
+So how do you account for those seconds?

-• Do you know what time you were born – really?
-Was the clock whoever recorded the time checked accurate?
+- Do you know what time you were born – really?
+Was the clock they consulted accurate?
 Did the person recording the time do it at first breath, cutting of the cord, crowning?
-Did they write it down right away or later?
 Did they write it down correctly?

 How do you handle February 29th birthdays?